Praqma/AndroidAospInDocker/README.md

 #### Parallel jobs execution on Ububtu 14.04

 For reasons we are still investigating, 'make' build in docker container can not support more then 3 parallel jobs.
 It leads to defunct java processes those can not be killed any other way then reboot the host.
 There are a few reference on the problems with java in docker could be connected with this particular problem.
 This problem obversved only on Ubuntu 14.04, 16.04 worked just fine.
+It is working fine for RedHat RHEL 7.2 also.